firecmsco/firecms/website/docs/collections/collections.md

 at the **top level** of the navigation tree (the entries displayed in the home page and the navigation drawer), or as **subcollections**

-Once you have defined at least one entity schema, you can include it in a **collection**.
+Once you have defined at least one entity collection, you can include it in a **collection**.

 You can find collection views as the first level of navigation in